Want fins that leave your feet free?

 shinfin™ leg fins leave your feet completely free because they strap to your legs.
-The lower half of the fin does extend along the top of your foot but they are not attached to your foot at all.
+The lower half of the fin does extend along the top of your foot.
+However, they are not attached to your foot at all.
 The straps go around your leg just above your ankle.
-The fin bends when your ankle bends.
+Therefore the fin bends when your ankle bends.
 So your feet are completely free to walk and swim naturally.
 Feet free fins are much less restrictive than foot flippers.
 Fins for legs gives freedom for feet.

 Obviously, feet free fins must be on your legs, not on your feet.
 Will you enjoy fins that make it easier to swim, turn and push off the wall?
 Maybe you will like fins that make it is easier and safer to walk, dive in and get out of the water?
 Perhaps you need your feet free for easier board riding?
 Read on to learn more.
 Or contact me.
 I’d love to discuss how shinfin™ leg fins will help you.

 They let you swim properly with natural foot movements and relaxed, flexible ankles.
 This is how good swimmers swim.
-Their natural feel is enhanced by their lightness – see Benefit 4 – Light Tough Fins and Light Tough Fins FAQ-Forum.
-[Regular flippers restrict your feet, strain your ankles backwards and ruin your swim kick technique.]
+Their natural feel is enhanced by their lightness – see Benefit 4 – Light Tough Fins and Light Tough Fins Reviews.
+Regular foot flippers, on the other hand, restrict your feet, strain your ankles backwards and ruin your swim kick technique.

 Walk easier and safer

 They let you walk into and out of the water, even across rocky shorelines.
 They lie on top of your foot and flex when your ankle bends.
 So your feet are free to walk naturally.
 Easier walking means less chance of accidentally falling over, so more safety.
-[Flippers are harder to walk in, so they can trip you up and cause dangerous accidents.]
+Conversely, foot flippers are harder to walk in, so they can trip you up and cause dangerous accidents.

 Climb steps and ladders

 You can climb up and down steps and ladders much more easily.
-You can climb into and out of pools.
-You can climb on and off boats.
-[Flippers are cumbersome and more dangerous for climbing up or down anything.]
+So you can climb into and out of pools.
+Furthermore, you can climb on and off boats.
+[In contrast, foot flippers are cumbersome and more dangerous for climbing up or down anything.]

 Fins that let you dive in